Jammy2211/PyAutoLens/docs/index.rst

 the discovery of many hundreds of new strong lenses, however the modeling of a strong lens is historically a time-intensive process that requires significant human intervention to perform, restricting the scope of any scientific analysis.
-In the next decade of order `one hundred thousand` strong lenses will be discovered by surveys such as Euclid, the Vera Rubin Observatory and Square Kilometer Array. **PyAutoLens** is open source software which automates the lens modeling process and is accessible to the entire scientific community.
+In the next decade of order `one hundred thousand` strong lenses will be discovered by surveys such as Euclid, the Vera Rubin Observatory and Square Kilometer Array.

+**PyAutoLens** is open source software aiming to automate the lens modeling process and make strong lensing accessible to the entire scientific community.

 How does PyAutoLens Work?
 =========================

-A gravitational lens system can be quickly assembled from abstracted objects.
+A strong lens system can be quickly assembled from abstracted objects.
 A ``Galaxy`` object contains one or more ``LightProfile``'s and ``MassProfile``'s, which represent its two dimensional distribution of starlight and mass.
 ``Galaxy``’s lie at a particular distance (redshift) from the observer, and are grouped into ``Plane``'s.
-Raytracing through multiple ``Plane``'s is achieved by passing them to a `Tracer` with an `astropy` Cosmology.
-By passing these objects a `Grid` strong lens sightlines are computed, including multi-plane ray-tracing.
+Raytracing through multiple ``Plane``'s is achieved by passing them to a ``Tracer`` with an ``astropy`` Cosmology.
+By passing these objects a ``Grid`` strong lens sightlines are computed, including multi-plane ray-tracing.
 All of these objects are extensible, making it straightforward to compose highly customized lensing system.
 The example code below shows this in action: